 The California Board of Optometry is tasked with imposing discipline for any licensed Optometrists pursuant to B & P Â§ 3110.
 A new applicant, and a renewal applicant, must disclose each conviction for a misdemeanor, felony, and some infractions.
 Furthermore, each new applicant or renewal applicant must submit to live scan fingerprinting.
-This is where a sex crimes attorney in California can help.
+This is where a DUI attorney in California can help.

 Conviction includes a plea of guilty or no contest and any conviction that has been set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code, including infractions, misdemeanors, and felonies.
 An infraction with a fine less than $300 need not be reported, unless the infraction involved alcohol or a controlled substance.
 However, any convictions in which a plea of no contest was entered and any convictions that were subsequently set aside or deferred pursuant to Sections 1000 or 1203.4 of the Penal Code must be disclosed.
 License includes permits, registrations, and certificates.
 According to our criminal defense lawyers, discipline includes, but is not limited to, suspension, revocation, voluntary surrender, probation, reprimand or any other restriction on a license held by you.

 B & P 3110 The board may take action against any licensee who is charged with unprofessional conduct, and may deny an application for a license if the applicant has committed unprofessional conduct.
 In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following: